-Indecent exposure: Couple arrested for sex on Ferris wheel - NewsBreak
+Indecent exposure: Couple arrested for sex on ferris wheel - NewsBreak

 “Due to two witnesses being juveniles the charge was enhanced to a misdemeanor of the first degree, the report stated.

 The couple first denied the allegations.
 The female told officers she had shorts on under her dress and dropped her cigarette pack out of them.
-She said she bent over to pick them up and her friend helped her.Bond set for woman connected to credit union robbery
+She said she bent over to pick them up and her friend helped her.Alec Baldwin talks ‘Rust’ shooting with Chris Cuomo

 “I then spoke to the couple again and advised them that the girls clearly saw what they were doing,” Sandusky Officer Nicole Kennedy Bogard wrote in her report.
 “Eventually the couple did admit that they were engaged in sexual intercourse.